jojohanhannesnes/jojohanhannesnes.github.io/src/project.md

-# The Projects
+# Projects

-Here, you'll find a collection of fascinating and engaging projects.
-Some of these have been inspired by content I've discovered on YouTube, while others are the products of my own creative thought processes.
-All repository hosted on Github.
+Here, you'll find a collection of my projects.
+Some of these have been inspired by content I've discovered online.

+- <a href="https://github.com/jojohanhannesnes/impl-wc" target="_blank">wc</a> - wc bash clone
-- <a href="https://github.com/jojohanhannesnes/pindah" target="_blank">Pindah</a> - cd command clone with bookmarks
+- <a href="https://github.com/jojohanhannesnes/pindah" target="_blank">pindah</a> - cd command clone with bookmarks
-- <a href="https://github.com/jojohanhannesnes/philosopher-stone" target="_blank">Philosopher Stone</a> - backend expenses tracker, build with Axum and SeaORM (Postgres)
+- <a href="https://github.com/jojohanhannesnes/philosopher-stone" target="_blank">philosopher stone</a> - backend expenses tracker, build with Axum and SeaORM (Postgres)
-- <a href="https://github.com/jojohanhannesnes/thousand_island" target="_blank">Thousand Island</a> - All coding challenges related stuff
+- <a href="https://github.com/jojohanhannesnes/thousand_island" target="_blank">thousand island</a> - learning through coding challenges